mzbrau/fig/doc/fig-documentation/docs/client-configuration.md

 5. Extend `Settings` from `SettingsBase`

 6. Create a secret for your client.
 This must be a random string of at least 32 characters.
 Fig accepts 3 ways to register a secret.
    On **Windows**, secrets must be stored in DPAPI and the encrypted value set in an environment variable called `FIG_<CLIENT NAME>_SECRET`.
-There is a DPAPI tool included in the Fig repository which can be used to easily generate an encrypted secret.
+There is a DPAPI tool included as part of the Fig release which can be used to easily generate an encrypted secret.
    In a **Docker Container**, the secret must be set as a docker secret called `FIG_<client name>_SECRET`.
+The file may also have a .txt extension.
-   On any other platform, it is possible to specify the secret in code, but this is not recommended for production use.
+   On any other platform, it is possible to specify the secret in code, but this is **not recommended for production use**.
 It can be set in the options when registering Fig. e.g.

    ```csharp
    var configuration = new ConfigurationBuilder()